Repatriation of Aboriginal Peoples & Torres Strait Islanders ancestral remains

 Many of the Ancestors were originally buried with much ceremony and respect to ensure continued journeys.
 Others were taken before such ceremony could be completed.
 The removal of their remains disrupted their journeys and brought sorrow and suffering to people and spirit.

-The return of Aboriginal and Torres Strait Islander Human Remains (Ancestral Remains) associated burial goods and Secret Sacred Objects is a priority for Queensland Museum.
+The return of Aboriginal and Torres Strait Islander Ancestral Remains associated burial goods and Secret and /or Sacred Objects is a priority for Queensland Museum.

-Aboriginal People and Torres Strait Islanders who would like to discuss repatriation of material should contact Manager, Repatriation and Community Engagement at email@example.com.
+Aboriginal People and Torres Strait Islanders who would like to discuss repatriation of material should contact Manager, Repatriation at firstname.lastname@example.org.

 Queensland Museum's Find out about... is proudly supported by the Thyne Reid Foundation and the Tim Fairfax Family Foundation.